bkesterbyld/sitewire/content/pages/index.md

         media_position: left
         media_width: fifty
       - content: >
-          Your team approves the draw and  Sitewire notifies your wire department, or you can optionally do same-day bank payments.
+          Once the draw is approved, your wire department is notified or you can optionally do same-day bank payments.
 As the draw closes, the service generates analytics for go-forward budgeting and borrower risk scoring.
         actions: []
         image_alt: lorem-ipsum
         media_position: right